openharmony/docs/en/application-dev/reference/apis/js-apis-nfcTag.md

 # Standard NFC Tag

-This module is used to manage Near-Field Communication (NFC) tags.
+Manages Near-Field Communication (NFC) tags.

 > **NOTE**<br>
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.